pigergast/JournalCollector/README.md

 Example: `1527-6546 AND ("2022/10/30"[Date - Publication] : "2023/07/10"[Date - Publication]) `

+Result: The above query returns 124 articles.
+However, most of the articles are not open access.
+If we want to get only open-access articles, we need to add the following filter to the query: ` AND "Free Full Text"[filter]`
+Then, it will return 31 open-access articles.

 List of ISSN with no item found during the time range:
 - 1043-4542, 0813-0531, 0103-2100.